krakenjs/neff/README.md

 #### Argument-Based Config

-To get started with neff you'll want to make sure you call neff, passing it an an object with feature names and either `true` or `false` values.
+To get started with neff you'll want to make sure you call neff, passing it an object with feature names and either `true` or `false` values.

 ```
 var neff = require("neff")({